Yunuuuu/faers/README.md

 was `ascii` and will return a `FAERSascii` object. (xml format would also be okay , but presently, the XML file receives only minimal support in the following process.)

+Some variables has been added into specific field.
+See `?faers_parse` for details.

 ``` r
 # # you must change `dir`, as the file included in the package is sampled